B. J. Armstrong: Sacramento Kings (2025–present)

 On May 7, 2025, Armstrong became the assistant general manager of the Sacramento Kings under GM Scott Perry.

 Later endeavors

 Armstrong stepped into Chicago's front office as a special assistant to Vice President of Basketball Operations Jerry Krause.
 Having replaced Paxson as the Bulls' starting point guard years before, Armstrong was himself replaced by Paxson as hire to the GM job in Chicago when Krause resigned in 2003.
 Armstrong remained with the organization as a scout for a couple of seasons, leaving in 2005.

 Armstrong served as a basketball analyst for ESPN's NBA Fast Break series.
 Since 2006 he has also been employed by Wasserman Media Group, a sports marketing and representation group out of Los Angeles, California representing professional athletes and entertainers.
-He currently serves as an agent for Derrick Rose, who was the first player selected in the 2008 NBA draft.
-He also serves as an agent for Bismack Biyombo, Emmanuel Mudiay, Donatas Motiejūnas, JaVale McGee, Denzel Valentine, and Josh Jackson.
+He served as an agent for Derrick Rose, who was the first player selected in the 2008 NBA draft.
+He also served as an agent for Bismack Biyombo, Emmanuel Mudiay, Donatas Motiejūnas, JaVale McGee, Denzel Valentine, and Josh Jackson.